 “Highly accessible and filled with illustrative clinical case examples, this book is a valuable resource for any modern psychotherapist.
 The volume provides practical guidance to target emotional schemas in therapy.
 It is a masterful contribution by one of the leading experts in CBT.
 Every clinician should be familiar with the techniques outlined in this excellent work.”—Stefan G. Hofmann, PhD, Department of Psychology, Boston University

 “There are very few teachers, scholars, and practitioners who understand the strengths and weaknesses of contemporary CBT as well as Leahy.
 His writings are at once edifying, useful, and easily understood.
 His works should be part of the clinical reference library of every clinician, regardless of orientation.
 This text is multilayered.
 For the sophisticated clinician, it offers insights into the essential nature and role of the emotional schema in the milieu and the therapeutic process.
-For the novice therapist, the text offers a solid introduction and running start into CBT.”—Arthur Freeman, EdD, ABPP, School of Health Sciences, Touro College and University System
+For the novice therapist, the text offers a solid introduction and running start into CBT.”—Arthur Freeman, EdD, LLD (h. c.), ABPP, Professor Emeritus of Psychology, Philadelphia College of Osteopathic Medicine

 “This important book illuminates how an individual's theory of emotion, emotion-regulation strategies, and meta-emotions influence well-being and experience.
 The contribution Leahy makes could be quite profound, as his ideas and clinical experience bridge the areas of emotional intelligence, cognition, self-regulation, and the practice of psychological therapies.
 Clinicians working in all orientations will find this volume a source of invaluable ideas.”—Adrian Wells, PhD, School of Psychological Sciences, University of Manchester, United Kingdom

 5. Socialization to the Emotional Schema Model